 Road Safety

-I said many times to people that if Hwy 1 was in the US or Canada I would probably be dead.
-This is a very narrow highway with almost never a shoulder that is very busy with traffic and big trucks.
-That being said by ratio/percentage I have never run into so many considerate and courteous drivers as on the Baja.
-The number of cars and trucks that slowed down to pass or waved was mind boggling.
+I said many times to people that if Hwy 1 were in the US or Canada, I would probably be dead.
+This is a very narrow highway with almost never a shoulder, which is very busy with traffic and big trucks.
+That being said, by ratio/percentage, I have never run into so many considerate and courteous drivers as on the Baja.
+The number of cars and trucks that slowed down to pass or waved was mind-boggling.
 I also took it upon myself to wave to every truck that I ran into with like a 95% response rate.

-That being said on the Baja was the first time I was ever run off the road by a truck.
-Full attention is required and no music or headphones if you want to live.
+That being said, on the Baja was the first time I was ever run off the road by a truck.
+Full attention is required, and no music or headphones if you want to live.
 And this is coming from someone who generally zones out traffic and does not worry or complain about traffic.
-Local Americans that have lived here for 20 years will tell you all about the accidents and deaths on this road.
-I believe it but it never stopped me.
+Local Americans who have lived here for 20 years will tell you all about the accidents and deaths on this road.
+I believe it, but it never stopped me.

 Overall Safety